bcrowell/dorcas/README.md

             Defaults to something reasonable.

 * adjust_size - An additional scaling factor to match the seed font to the image.
 Default: 1.

+# Portability

+The following is a list of the things that would require work if porting this software to a non-Unix system.

+We assume we can run the Unix fontconfig utilities fc-match and fc-query through a shell, but if that fails, then supplying an absolute pathname for the font should still work.
+(See class Font in the source code.)

+We assume we can invoke the Unix command-line utility "unicode" through a shell.
+(See lib/string_util.rb.)